Clallam MRC interns learn valuable professional skills, help advance Clallam MRC projects, and engage with the local community on marine issues.

 In 2016 the Clallam MRC members decided to increase the number of paid hours for the Clallam MRC summer internship to provide the students more time to work on the individual projects.
 Three interns completed the internship and on August 15th they presented their projects at Feiro Marine Life Center.
 The 2016 intern projects included:

-1. Beach use survey along the west bank of Elwha River.
 The intern conducted six surveys to document the different usage of the newly formed beach and the west river bank.
 The surveys also documenting free-running dogs and pet waste.
 The poster is available here.

-2. Updates to the Geographic Response Plan.
 The natural resource data in the current GRP was primarily collected in 1990.
 The intern helped compile and format GIS data to be uploaded into SoundIQ.
 The main outcome of the project was uploading beach seine survey data for 40 locations between Discovery and Freshwater Bay in the Strait of Juan de Fuca.
 The poster is available here.

 2015 Summer Internships